Marie MONCADA

 • Lawrence D. BROWN, Columbia University (United States).

-• Grade: Not issued by the institution where the thesis was defended.
+• Note: Not issued by the institution where the thesis defense took place.

 • Type of funding: no funding.